Photo by Innerbody Research

 GutConnect 365 comes in both chocolate and vanilla flavors.
 The powder is completely vegan, gluten-free, soy-free, and non-GMO.
 NatureM.D. advertises that it can work as a meal replacement, but with only ten calories per serving, that seems like false advertising.

-NatureM.D. provides free shipping on most orders in the U.S. If you or your gut aren’t happy with GutConnect 365, you can return it for a full refund within 60 days of purchase, even if you’ve opened and tried it.
-That’s not the longest guarantee we’ve seen in the space, but it could be long enough for many customers to know whether the supplement is having any effect.
+NatureM.D. provides free shipping on most orders in the U.S. If you or your gut isn’t happy with GutConnect 365, you can return it for a full refund within 30 days of purchase, even if you’ve opened and tried it.
+It’s not a long guarantee by any means, but it’s better than Revive’s, and it could be long enough for many customers to know whether the supplement is having any effect.

 If you’re not sure a leaky gut supplement is right for you, there are several other options you can try to solve your GI problems.
-Some may require a trip to the doctor’s office, but a few you can employ from the comfort of your home.
+Some may require a trip to the doctor’s office, but a few you can take advantage of from the comfort of your home.

 We’ve laid out several of them below.